Munawwar/lithium-ui/README.md

             this.super(arguments);

             this.on({
-              "submitBtn": { //listen to events on root element of component
+              "submitBtn": { //listen to events on button
                   click: function () {
                       //Update observable
                       this.name($('.namefield', this.el)[0].value);